danangineer/asterix-danang/README.md

 This repository is for my own custom [bootc](https://github.com/bootc-dev/bootc) image.
 It is an adjusted respin of Fedora Kinoite.

+To build this image I chose Kinoite (quay.io/fedora/fedora-kinoite:latest).
+I did tests with both Aurora and ublue-kinoite, but I found those a bit too much.

-This KDE has a bare minimum of included applications, no Discover (install the flatpak of Bazaar) and includes Distrobox.
+My KDE has a bare minimum of included applications, no Discover and includes Distrobox.
+As an appstore you can install the flatpak of Bazaar.

 For all our CLI applications you'll have to install Homebrew (https://brew.sh) with the following command: